iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 Make sure to update the config values according to your setup.

 The `chainId` is the chainId which gets defined after [deploying a chain](../chains_and_nodes/setting-up-a-chain.md#deploy-the-iscp-chain).
-You can get your chain id by running:
+You can get your chain id from your dashboard, or list all chains by running:

 ```bash
 wasp-cli chain list